isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

     </tr>
     <tr>
       <th colspan="1">Final Project</th>
-      <td colspan="3">For the final project, students are tasked to programme, design and build prototypes of carnival games.<br><br>These prototypes aims to entertain, train dexterity and improve the motor skills of young children, persons with special needs as well as the elderly.
-They can also be a way to automatize carnival games and sports as a way to revolutionising them.</td>
+      <td colspan="3">For the final project, students are tasked to programme, design and build prototypes of carnival games.<br><br>These prototypes aim to entertain, train dexterity and improve the motor skills of young children, persons with special needs as well as the elderly.
+They can also be a way to automatise carnival games and sports as a way to revolutionising them.</td>
   </tr>
 </table>